Average Credit Score in America: 2021 Report

-What many people don't realize, however, is that there are actually multiple credit scores, including the following:
+Many people don't realize that there are actually multiple credit scores.
+These are two of the most common:

 Early models of the VantageScore system scored consumers on a scale of 501 to 990.
-Today, however, both FICO and VantageScores are on a scale of 300 to 850 with higher scores preferred.
-A score of over 740 is generally considered to be a very good score.
+Today, both are on a scale of 300 to 850.

 It's also helpful to understand how your score compares to the average, both in the United States generally and for people within your demographic group.